Date of birth: April 23, 1981 (Age 34)

 In addition, Chris is known to popularize other genres of the sport, including 'psicobloc' (a.k.a. deep-water-soloing or DWS) For those unfamiliar with the sport, psicobloc involves free soloing sea cliffs off the coast of Mallorca, Spain, with nothing but the Mediterranean Ocean beneath you.
 Chris' signature route is Es Pontas 5.15a, a magnificent 65' arch that was established on September 26th, 2006.

-Born and raised in Santa Cruz, California, Chris now lives in Barcelona, Spain with his wife, Jimena Alarcon, a Venezuelan model/actress, who is pregnant and expecting a baby girl.
+Born and raised in Santa Cruz, California, Chris now lives in Barcelona, Spain with his wife, Jimena Alarcon, a Venezuelan model/actress, and their baby girl Alana.
 Together, they opened a 'Sharma' climbing gym in the heart of Barcelona.
 To learn more, please listen to our exclusive PodCast interview with Chris, as he shares his thoughts on the state of climbing, his new gym, how he trains for the world's hardest climbs, his spirituality, and the secrets to his success and happiness.